CarlColglazier/carlcolglazier.com/content/index.md

 to use what I learn to *make meaningful information useful and accessible*.

-Some of my academic interests include concurrency, quantitative research, media studies, and computational social science.
+My primary academic interests are new media studies, computational social science, and computer performance.
 I also enjoy exploring the creative process through music, photography, and film.
 Thoughts on these and other subjects can be found on this website.

 - - -